How to Analyse Consumer Behaviour

 - Lifestyle: Comprehending consumer lifestyles would allow you to tune your products to meet their specific requirements.

-If you are interested in learning more about consumer behaviour analysis, consumer marketing, consumer behaviour theory and marketing psychology, London School of Business and Finance (LSBF) offers a continuing professional development course in Consumer Behaviour Analysis and an online Dual MSc and MA in Strategic Marketing.
+If you are interested in learning more about consumer behaviour analysis, consumer marketing, consumer behaviour theory and marketing psychology, London School of Business and Finance (LSBF) offers a continuing professional development course in Consumer Behaviour Analysis and an Master of Science (MSc) Strategic Marketing.

 This article was written by Varun Mehta and edited by Luna Campos.